petrelharp/pyslim/docs/tutorial.md

 that we have run for 10,000 generations without neutral mutations.
 Now, we wish to extract whole-genome genotype data for only 1,000 individuals.
 Here's one way to do it:

 1. {func}`.recapitate` :
-   The simulation has likely not reached demographic equilibrium - it has not *coalesced* entirely; recapitation uses coalescent simulation to provide a "prior history" for the initial generation of the simulation.
+   The simulation has likely not reached equilibrium - it has not *coalesced* entirely; recapitation uses coalescent simulation to provide a "prior history" for the initial generation of the simulation.